Notes

 Mirror by leading with one foot on the way down and the other foot on the way back.
 Your body should go straight down the middle of the ladder.
 Swing the opposite arm with each step.

 - Variation 1: Vertical Out and In.
-Start with the outside steps instead of the square steps.
+Start with the steps outside the ladder instead of the square steps.

 - Variation 2: Hops In and Out.
 Hop with both feet to the first square, then do the outside steps at the same time before jumping with both feet to the second square.